Its-Kesha/Real-time-face-mask-detector-using-CNN-and-MobileNetV2/README.md

+#Real-Time Face Mask Detector using CNN and MobileNetV2

  After the breakout of the worldwide pandemic COVID-19, there arose a severe need of protection mechanisms, face mask being the primary one.
 Face mask detection is used to identify whether a person is wearing a mask or not.
 The monitoring